newman8r/dna-site-extension/dna_site_import.md

 ## Goals

-- Import GEDmatch one‑to‑many CSV exports and normalize rows into profile records.
+- Ingest GEDmatch one‑to‑many CSV and optional one‑to‑one segments CSV; normalize rows into profile records.
 - Drive a guided capture flow that helps the user open each match’s pedigree page and “Capture Tree” at the right time, with an additional “Capture Subtree” for deeper ancestral branches.
 - Merge overlapping captures coming from the same person across multiple pages (shared anchor individual).
 - Produce a single JSON bundle containing: CSV metadata, profiles, per‑profile captures, subtrees, and cross‑references to source URLs.
 - Integrate with ATLAS: upload/import JSON bundles; detect cross‑file overlap; plan safe merges.
 - Enrich select identities by correlating emails/usernames with Enformion to infer probable real names for triangulation.

-Out of scope (Phase 1): automated navigation past internal site pages; direct WikiTree scrape; background workers; ATLAS per‑name index/search.
+Out of scope (Phase 1): fully autonomous crawling beyond pedigree pages; direct WikiTree scrape; background workers; ATLAS per‑name index/search.

 ---